polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/test.md

 You have seen first hand how simple it can be to develop a brand new runtime module and launch a custom blockchain using Substrate.
-Furthermore, we have shown you that the Substrate ecosystem provides you with the tools to quickly and easily create responsive front-end experiences so users can interact with your blockchain.
+Furthermore, we have shown you that the Substrate ecosystem provides you with the tools to quickly create responsive front-end experiences so users can interact with your blockchain.

 This tutorial chose to omit some of the specific details around development in